RIKEN-RCCS/kmr/README.md

 ## INSTALLATION

 Building KMR requires a C compiler that supports the C99 standard and an MPI library that supports MPI 2.2.
 However, the command line tool "kmrrun" requires Open MPI or Fujitsu MPI.
-Python binding requires 2.6.x or higher (Python 3.x are unsupported).
-KMR does not need any unusual libraries.
-KMR is developed and tested mainly on the following environments.
+Python binding requires Python 2.6.x or higher and a mpi4py package (Python 3.x are unsupported).
+KMR does not need any other uncommon libraries.
+KMR is developed and tested mainly in the following environments.
+Note that recent releases are only lightly tested.

 * CentOS 6.5 Linux x86_64, GCC 4.4.7, Open MPI 1.8.3
 * K Computer/FX10, Fujitsu Compiler, Fujitsu MPI (latest stable)

-Note that recent releases are only lightly tested.

 KMR can be installed by just typing "configure", "make", and "make install".
 To change the installation directory, specify the